 - 1 teaspoon miso

-- Put washed rice, garlic, ginger, salt, chicken stock into the rice cooker pot and mix well.
+- Put washed rice, garlic, ginger, salt, and chicken stock into the rice cooker pot and mix well.
 You can add water if you want, but it’s not necessary.

 - Marinate the chicken.
 Add chicken thigh to the pot skin-side down, and place the scallion over the chicken.
 Cook the chicken thoroughly, generally 30 minutes or more.